Doctor of Philosophy Degree

 The 60-credit Master of Science (SM60) degree has an applied emphasis and is designed for students seeking medical research positions in biostatistics upon completion.

-Applications for admission to the SM program is available online on the Admissions Office website.
+Online application for admission to the SM programs is located on the School of Public Health Admissions Office website.

-For information on general requirements for admission: HSPH Catalog or Admissions Office
+For information on general requirements for admission: HSPH Catalog or HSPH Admissions Office